Our Disciplic Succession:

 mama janmani janmanisvare bhavatad bhaktir ahaituki tvayi

-'O Lord (Master of the Universe, Jagadish)!
-I do not desire wealth, friends or beautiful poetry.
-My only heart-felt hankering is that I may birth after birth have natural, selfless devotion to You'.
+‘O Supreme Lord (Master of the Universe, Jagadiswar)!
+I do not desire any wealth (religion, money or material desires), any followers (wife, sons, servants or maidservants) or material knowledge (beautiful poetry).
+My only prayer is that I may birth after birth have pure devotion to You, devoid of seeking any result.’

 nahi magi deha-sukha, vidya, dhana, jana

 Always think about what I have told you.
 This is the practice of Krishna consciousness.
-Nobody wants to live in a rented place—everyone wants to live a settled life.
-You live in this world now as long as you are destined to live, but once you leave this body, your children and their families will quickly get rid of your body before it starts to decay and smell.
+Nobody wants to live in a rented place – everyone wants to live a settled life.
+You live in this world here as long as you are destined to live, but once you leave this body, your children and their families will quickly get rid of your body before it starts to decay and smell.

 smasane sarira mama padiya rahibe